 Amortization Method: A method for determining the Amortization Payment.
 The most common methods used are level dollar and level percentage of payroll.
 Under the Level Dollar method, the Amortization Payment is one of a stream of payments, all equal, whose Actuarial Present Value is equal to the UAAL.
 Under the Level Percentage of Pay method, the Amortization payment is one of a stream of increasing payments, whose Actuarial Present Value is equal to the UAAL.
+Under the Level Percentage of Pay method, the amortization payment is one of a stream of payment value is equal to the UAAL.
 Under the Level Percentage of Pay method, the stream of payments increases at the assumed rate at which total covered payroll of all active members will increase.